What Are Pleural Plaques?

 It is also possible to have secondary asbestos exposure, which could happen when a spouse or household member breathed in asbestos fibers when they washed the clothes of a construction worker, for example.

-Diagnosis of Pleural Plaques
+Diagnosis of Asbestos Pleural Plaques

-Pleural plaques can be found using diagnostic techniques like:
+Pleural plaques can be diagnosed through:

 - Biopsies